shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 #### UI text

-When referring to specific user interface text, like a button label, page, tab, or menu item, use the same capitalization that's displayed in the user interface.
+When referring to specific user interface text, like a button label or menu item, use the same capitalization that's displayed in the user interface.

 If you think the user interface text contains style mistakes, create an issue or an MR to propose a change to the user interface text.